apache/trafficcontrol/docs/source/api/v5/regions.rst

 Request Structure
 -----------------
-:division:     The integral, unique identifier of the division which shall contain the new region\ [1]_
+:division:     The integral, unique identifier of the division which shall contain the new region
-:divisionName: The name of the division which shall contain the new region\ [1]_
 :name:         The name of the region

 .. code-block:: http